Meet One Of Nature's Smallest And Evolutionary Marvel, The Stunning Bee Hummingbird

 They do not migrate from their native Cuba and are content with subtropical temperatures

-The bee hummingbird population is decreasing since it is currently classified as being close to extinction.
-Let's work together to save the ecosystem for these great species, as it is a disgrace for this lovely bird to no longer be in existence.
+The bee hummingbird population is decreasing since it is currently classified as near extinction.
+Research together to save the ecosystem for these great species, as it would be a disgrace for this lovely bird to no longer exist.

 Drop your thoughts about this bird in the comments section below and share this article with your loved ones as well.